Key takeaways:

 The COMT enzyme also breaks down catecholamines (dopamine, norepinephrine, and epinephrine).
 It is mainly found in the cytosol of cells, while MAO is found in the mitochondria.[ref]

-Recent studies on aggression and mood have looked at the interaction between slow COMT activity along with low MAOA activity.
+Recent studies on aggression and mood have looked at the interaction between slow COMT activity and low MAOA activity.

-You can check your COMT variants below and learn more in this article: COMT and Neurotransmitters
+You can check your COMT variants below and learn more in this article: COMT gene variants and neurotransmitter metabolism

 MAO Genotype Report:

-If you are a low MAO producer, should you try to increase it?
-I don’t know that the answer to that question is clear.
-There may be long-term tradeoffs for higher MAO A or MAO B levels in terms of neurodegenerative diseases.[ref]
+Your first instinct may be that you need to “fix” low MAOA levels with supplements.
+However, keep in mind that there may be long-term tradeoffs for higher MAO A or MAO B levels in terms of neurodegenerative diseases.[ref]

-If you are on any medication, talk with your doctor before taking any supplements that impact MAO.
+If you are on any medication, talk with your doctor before taking any supplements that impact MAOIs.

 Cofactor for the MAO enzymes: